 Homemade Basics: Graham Crackers

-First, I have some big news!
-I am designing my very own webpage!
-I am super excited about this new adventure.
-I know just a little about web design and when I say a little I mean the size of a gnat!
-I am learning more and more as I go-which is pretty exciting.
-I am hoping to have my new website up and running in February.
-There is still a lot to be done but as the days go by and my knowledge grows it gets closer to completion!
+I have some big news: I'm designing my very own webpage!
+I'm super excited about this new adventure.
+I know just a little about web design, but I'm learning more and more as I go, which is pretty exciting.
+I'm hoping to have my new website up and running in February.
+There is still a lot to be done, but as the days go by and my knowledge grows, it gets closer to completion!

-Now on to these graham crackers!
-I am not sure if you've noticed but I like to make as many things as possible from scratch.
-I am starting a series titled "Homemade Basics" to categorize all the great things you can make as home instead of buying fro the store.
-I am very excited to share with you some of my favorite homemade basics over the next few weeks.
-I have already shared some really easy and great homemade recipes: Homemade Flour Tortillas, Homemade Pie Crust, and My Favorite Pizza Dough just to name a few.
-These graham crackers are so much better than store bought and so much cheaper!
+Now, onto these graham crackers!
+You may have noticed that I like to make as many things as possible from scratch.
+I'm starting a new series titled "Homemade Basics" to categorize all the great things you can make at home instead of buying from the store.
+I'm very excited to share some of my favorite homemade basics over the next few weeks.
+I've already shared some really easy and great homemade recipes, including Homemade Flour Tortillas, Homemade Pie Crust, and My Favorite Pizza Dough, just to name a few.
+These graham crackers are so much better and cheaper than store-bought ones!
 I hope you enjoy these as much as we do.

 Ingredients